• Skip to primary navigation

 July can be a little temperamental too, and supposedly has the most mosquitoes (my personal experience definitely confirms this).

-So for summer activities, August to early-October is perfect.
+So for summer activities, August to early October is perfect.
 The bay will surely be unfrozen; the days are still reasonably long.
 Plus, the tundra will start to turn red and orange with the changing seasons, and as autumn gets nearer it will start getting dark enough to see the magical northern lights.

-Finally, I don’t recommend visiting Nunavut from mid-October through early-February.
-During this time, the days are short and dark, and it’s incredibly cold.
-Furthermore, a lot of the activities you’d want to do in Iqaluit will not be available during these months.
+Finally, I don't recommend visiting Nunavut from mid-October through early February.
+During this time, the days are short and dark, and it's incredibly cold.
+Furthermore, a lot of the activities you'd want to do in Iqaluit will not be available during these months.

-So to summarize, the best time to visit Iqaluit is either between mid-February and April or between August and early-October.
+So to summarize, the best time to visit Iqaluit is either between mid-February and April or between August and early October.

 How long to spend in Iqaluit

 While I personally spent several months working in Iqaluit, for an Iqaluit tourism trip I think four full days is enough time.
-You will have time to see everything Iqaluit has to offer and leave yourself a bit of a buffer for incremental weather.

 Sunset in Iqaluit Nunavut Canada - photo by Voyageur Tripper